taikedz/vefirewall/README.md

 VEFirewall comes with a few sets pre-configured:

-* `basic` which should satisfy a general use-case, locking down incoming ports
+* `basic` which should satisfy a general use-case, locking down incoming ports except DNS query results.
 * `lxc` which sets up the correct forwarding parameters for exposing containers; examples of exposure code are suppliedin the raw files
 * `lockdown` which closes everything except the active SSH port
 * `open-unsafe` which simply opens up the firewall completely